isomerpages/ogp/index.md

 ---
 layout: opengovsg-landing-page
 title: Open Government Products
-description: Open Government Products builds technology solutions for public good.
-We aim to accelerate the digital transformation of the Singapore Government.
+description: We build technology for the public good
 permalink: /
 notification: This website is in beta - your valuable <a href="https://www.google.com">feedback</a> will help us in improving it.